xullnn/ls_pull_over_push/120/answers.md

 1. Describe "what is object in Ruby" in less than 30 words?

-- In Ruby, objects can be thought of as conceptual entities which have states(instance variables) and behaviors(methods), objects may have information exchanging with each other.
+- In Ruby, objects can be thought of as conceptual entities which have states(instance variables) and behaviors(methods), objects could exchange information with each other through different types of interfaces.

 2. What are procedural programming and object-oriented programming?(this question is over the range of this course)
   - briefly describe what's the difference?